Knottedness is in NP, modulo GRH: Bounds and open problems

 for an algebraic group $G$, are as programmable as general algebraic equations.
 If so, it would be evidence that obtaining the type of certificate described by \thm{th:main} unconditionally is as difficult as \thm{th:low} itself.
 Of course, there could be some completely different type of certificate for knottedness, or there could be some good algorithm (possibly a quantum algorithm) to determine knottedness without the aid of a certificate.

 It is easy to show unconditionally that there is a prime modulo which $h(x)$ has a root, but with a much weaker bound than \thm{th:low}.
 For instance, $h(x)$ attains the value $\pm 1$ for at most $2D$ choices of $x$; thus we can take some other $x$ with $|x| \le D$ and then let $p$ be a prime divisor of $h(x)$.
 (Or, all of our results work just as well when $h$ has a root in $\F_q$, if $q$ is a prime power that satisfies the same bound.
 We can let $p$ be the first prime modulo which $h$ has positive degree, then define $\F_q$ by an irreducible factor of $h(x)$ over $\Z/p$.)
 We still obtain a non-commutative representation of $\pi_1(S^3 \setminus K)$ into a group $\SL(2,\Z/p)$, only with a larger prime $p$.
-Without GRH, we obtain
+We thus obtain the following theorem concerning the existence of such a representation, which in either case improves similar bounds obtained by Broaddus \cite{Broaddus:noncyclic}.